-The cuts to the Magnet Program are most obvious in the reduction of the budget for teaching staff.
-This school year, the Blair Magnet was allocated 4.0 FTE to cover the additional teaching time for 9th period and to offer certain specialty electives with smaller class sizes.
-A decade ago, this allocation was 9.0 FTE, and as the budget has been cut, retiring teachers were not replaced with new hires, and Magnet teachers are now teaching one more period than they did before the cuts.
-A few elective classes have also been cut from the curriculum.
+The Blair Magnet is currently allocated 4.0 FTE to cover the additional teaching time for 9th period and to offer certain specialty electives with smaller class sizes.
+An FTE is a Full-Time Equivalent allocation of teaching staff, which covers the salary/benefits for one teacher with a load of 5 classes.
+A decade ago, this allocation was 9.0 FTE, and as the MCPS budget has been cut, retiring teachers have not been replaced with new hires, and each Magnet teacher is now teaching more classes than they did before the cuts.
+A few elective classes have also been cut from the curriculum, and some retired teachers have been helping out as substitutes or volunteers to pick up the slack.

-Over the past ten years, the countywide budget for High School Special Programs Teachers has been cut by nearly 50%:
+Over the past ten years, the countywide budget for High School Special Programs Teachers has been cut by 50%, along with the teaching allocation for the Blair Magnet:

 MCPS Budget Archive: http://www.montgomeryschoolsmd.org/departments/budget/archive.aspx